The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: INTRODUCTION

-In MTT, an important topic is to obtain accurate trajectory estimates and mitigate trajectory fragmentation \cite{Vo2019MsGLMB}.
-Recently, calculating the posterior over a set of trajectories \cite{Svensson2014TMTT,Angel2019TPHD,Granstrom2018TPMBM,Angel2020TMB,Angel2020TMTT} or a (labeled) multi-target state sequence \cite{Vo2019MsGLMB} provide an efficient approach to the above requirements.
-Among these approaches, the trajectory PHD (TPHD) filter \cite{Angel2019TPHD} establishes trajectories from first principles using trajectory RFSs.
-The TPHD filter propagates the best Poisson multi-trajectory density under the standard point target dynamic and measurement models \cite{Angel2015KLD}.
+In MTT, an important topic is to obtain accurate trajectory estimates and mitigate trajectory fragmentation.
+Calculating or approximating the posterior over a set of trajectories \cite{Svensson2014TMTT,Angel2019TPHD,Granstrom2018TPMBM,Angel2020TMB,Angel2020TMTT} is a efficient approach to meet the above requirements.
+Among these approaches, the trajectory PHD (TPHD) filter \cite{Angel2019TPHD} extends the PHD filter to estimate trajectories from first principles using trajectory RFSs, and inherits the low computational burden associated to the PHD filter.
+The TPHD filter propagates a PPP distribution over the set of alive trajectories through the filtering recursion\cite{Angel2015KLD, TRFS1}.
+To derive TPHD filters, the theory of sets of trajectories \cite{Angel2020TMTT} is needed, e.g., it is required to use the set integral for sets of trajectories, the Bayesian recursion for sets of trajectories, and the concept of PPP over sets of trajectories.
+The TPHD filter propagates the best Poisson multi-trajectory density under the standard point target dynamic and measurement models\cite{Angel2019TPHD}.
 The Gaussian mixture is proposed to obtain a closed-form solution of the TPHD filter.
-Other trajectory-based filters for point targets are the trajectory multi-Bernoulli filter, trajectory PMBM filter and trajectory PMB filter.\cite{Angel2020TMB,Granstrom2018TPMBM}.
-Compared to filters based on sets of targets, filters based on sets of trajectories contain all information to answer trajectory-related questions, which are of major importance in autonomous vehicles and smart traffic systems.
+Other trajectory-based filters for point targets are the trajectory multi-Bernoulli filter, the trajectory PMBM filter and the trajectory PMB filter \cite{Angel2020TMB,Granstrom2018TPMBM, Angel-2020-TPMB}.

-In order to develop Bayesian filters, we need to model the distribution of the measurements given the targets as well as clutter.
-There are two main types of modeling for target-generated measurements: the point target model and the extended target model.
-In general, a point model is applied for the target measurement that is smaller than the sensor resolution, given its size and distance from the sensor\cite{Vo2006PHD,Vo2007CPHD,Vo2013GLMB}.